Varun487/AIAlgoTrading/README.md

    - Build all docker containers and run it locally
         - DB Setup `DONE`
             - Connect Postgres container to REST API `DONE`
-            - persistent storage for db `DONE`
+            - Persistent storage for db `DONE`
                 - Can start and stop containers without affecting data `DONE`
                 - Data independent of containers `DONE`
                 - Data independent of images `DONE`
                 - Data independent of change in code `DONE`
-        - Rest Api
+        - Rest Api `DONE`
-            - Automate create superuser
-            - Run django in a production environment
         - Server
-            - Nginx
+            - Setup Nginx server
+            - Make it serve django files
+   - Run Django in a Production environment on the VM
-            - SSL Certification
+        - SSL certification
         - Host the REST API
         - Decide deployment workflow
         - Make a deployment script
    - Make a basic Hello world page for the API docs
 2. DATAFEEDER WORK
 3. MODELS WORK
 4. BACKTESTER WORK
 5. PAPER TRADER
 6. UI WORK

+__PROJECT PHASE 2__ *-> Deadline BY JULY END*
+1. Build models
+2. Achieve consistent profitability
+3. Write papers, see if you can publish them